Geodesic planes in a geometrically finite end and the halo of a measured lamination: Exotic roofs

 Note that this does not immediately imply that the ray has finite transverse measure with respect to the bending lamination, as the bending of the ray may be much smaller than the bending measure, depending on the angle the ray intersects the leaves of the lamination.
 On the other hand, for a purely atomic bending, Lemma~\ref{lm: atomic_roof} implies that the ray $l'$ is either eventually bounded away from any atom, or asymptotic to an atom.
 In either case, it does have finite transverse measure.

-Finally we use the description of the convex core boundary to finish the proof of Theorem~\ref{prop:exotic_circle_necessary}:
+Finally, we use the description of the convex core boundary to finish the proof of Theorem~\ref{prop:exotic_circle_necessary}:

-\begin{proof}[Proof of Theorem~\ref{prop:exotic_circle_necessary}] We adopt the same notations as in the previous lemma and its proof.
+\begin{proof}[Proof of Theorem~\ref{prop:exotic_circle_necessary}] We adopt the same setup and notations as in the discussion preceding the proof of the previous lemma.

-First, if we map $\tilde P'$ to the upper half plane $\mathbb{H}^2$ isometrically, with $p$ at the origin and $l$ a half circle to the left of the imaginary axis, then $l'$ is a piecewise geodesic lying above $l$, where each geodesic piece is part of the intersection of $\tilde P'$ and a support plane to a flat piece, which we call a \emph{support line}.
-Any support line is a half circle to the left of the imaginary axis as well, with both endpoints on the negative real line.
-Moreover, two support lines intersect in a point above $l$.

-The support lines limit to a half circle to the left of the imaginary axis with one endpoint at origin.
-This limit half circle is either $l$, or a circle lying above $l$.
+The support lines of $l'$ limit to a half circle to the left of the imaginary axis with one endpoint at the origin.
+This limiting half circle is either $l$ or a circle lying above $l$.
 The corresponding support planes limit to planes with boundary circles meeting the limit set at $p$.
 Since $p$ is not the endpoint of any leaf, all these boundary circles must be tangent to $C$ at $p$.
 Moreover, as $C$ is an osculating circle, these limit circles must be exactly $C$.

-Thus the ray does have finite transverse measure with respect to the bending lamination $\mathcal{L}$ in $X$.
-Indeed, fixes a support plane $\tilde Q$ so that $\tilde Q\cap\tilde P'$ intersects $l$ to the right of the peak of $l$.
+We claim that the ray does have finite transverse measure with respect to the bending lamination $\mathcal{L}$ in $X$.
+Indeed, fix a support plane $\tilde Q$ so that $\tilde Q\cap\tilde P'$ intersects $l$ to the right of the peak of $l$.
 Let $x$ be a point on the intersection of this support line and $l'$.
 The support plane to every point post $x$ on $l'$ towards $p$ intersects $\tilde Q$.
-In particular the transverse measure of $l'$ from $x$ to $p$ is bounded above by the bending angle formed by $\tilde Q$ and $\tilde P$.
+In particular, the transverse measure of $l'$ from $x$ to $p$ is bounded above by the bending angle $\theta$ formed by $\tilde Q$ and $\tilde P$.

+Indeed, let $y$ be any point post $x$ on $l'$ towards $p$, and let $\tilde Q_y$ be the support plane at $y$.
+Suppose the ridge angle formed by $\tilde Q$ and $\tilde Q_y$ is $\theta_y$ (see Figure~\ref{fig:angle_approx}).
+Then by basic hyperbolic geometry, $\theta>\theta_y$.
+On the other hand, by \cite{bending}, the transverse measure of the segment between $x$ and $y$ with respect to the bending lamination is bounded above by $\theta_y$, and hence by $\theta$.
+Since $y$ is arbitrary, the total transverse measure of the ray is bounded above by $\theta$ as well.

 These discussions then imply that $p$ lies in the halo of the lamination. \end{proof}